hseritt/immaterial-css/README.md

 ## Some Guidelines

-I like flexbox for unknown number of rows or columns.
+* I like flexbox for those times when I have an unknown number of rows or columns.
 It handles those nicely.

-I like grid when I have a set idea of how many columns (or rows) I'll need for elements.
+* I like grid when I have a very good idea of how many columns (or rows) I'll need for elements.
 It's still "flexible" however in case you need to resize.

-I like bigger fonts in some things (for instance where it needs to be bigger like headings and such).
+* I like bigger fonts in some things (for instance where it needs to be bigger like headings and such).
 I prefer "quieter" font styles for paragraphs or li element text.

-In my "widgets" I like padding :-) but not necessarily bigger fonts.
+* In my "widgets" I like padding :-) but not necessarily bigger fonts.
 Do what you will.

 ### html